cotobadesign/cotoba-agent-oss-docs/source/rst/Storage_File.rst

 | Output: Let's have a great day.

-If punctation_chars is not specified, "." is also matched, so "Hello." and "Hello" are treated as the different utterances.
+If punctuation_chars is not specified, "." is also matched, so "Hello." and "Hello" are treated as the different utterances.

 .. code::

-  punctation_chars:
+  punctuation_chars:

 | Input: Hello
 | Output: Let's have a great day.